-Great ideas for putting together matching outfits for your large family.
+Great ideas for putting together matching outfits for your large family to help you keep an eye on your kids in a crowd, on vacation, and during homeschooling outings.

 Back when I “only” had 4 children, I started putting my kids in matching shirts whenever we went out to a public place where I needed to keep a close eye on their whereabouts (You can see my post from 2008 with all of them in matching shirts – blast from the past!).
 While this is a common Large Family Hack, I wanted to share a few tips with you about how I did it, what I learned from doing it, and some fresh ideas for making it work for your family!